haberdashPI/german_track/README.md

 3. Call `analyses/read_eeg_response.m` to generate the `*.mat` files with the preprocessed event streams.

+The audio files for each trial (which should be located with the bdf files) should also be moved to the `data/audio` subdirectory.

 ## Project organization

 - `analyses` The top-level scripts called from Matlab or R to analyze the data.